freedomofpress/securedrop-docs/docs/admin/reference/admin_interface.rst

   #.
 Make sure the new passphrase is saved in a password manager.
   #.
 Click **Reset Password**

-To reset *Two-Factor Authentication*:
+To reset two-factor authentication:

   #.
-Click the button that corresponds to the user's chosen *Two-Factor Authentication* method:
+Click the button that corresponds to the user's chosen two-factor authentication method:

      * Click **Reset Mobile App Credentials** for accounts using FreeOTP or a similar authentication app
      * Click **Reset Security Key Credentials** for accounts using a Yubikey

   #.
-Follow the on-screen instructions to complete the process and verify their new *Two-Factor Authentication* credentials.
+Follow the on-screen instructions to complete the process and verify their new two-factor authentication credentials.

 Off-boarding users